 Using Oil and Wax for Wooden Beams

 Alternatively, two-in-one products such as Osmo Polyx Oil Tints get the job done by sealing, protecting and colouring with an attractive range of wood tones.
 For a more rustic look, consider a coloured wax, such as Fiddes Supreme Wax Polish.
 It has a wide range of colours to truly make the woodwork stand out.
-For an aged look, why not try Liberon Black Patinating Wax which is made to make new, untreated wood look aged and give it a rugged sense of timelessness.
+For an aged look, why not try a pigmented wax which is made to make new, untreated wood look aged and give it a rugged sense of timelessness.

 Clear Finishes for Wood Beams

 If colour changes aren’t your thing and you’re looking to just emphasise the natural colour and beauty of the wood, clear oils such as hard wax oils are fantastic for sealing and protecting whilst showing-off the grain of the beautiful beams.
-A more traditional route is also available in the shape of Linseed oil, Danish oil or Liberon Finishing Oil which will nourish and protect just as well as their modern cousins.
+A more traditional route is also available in the shape of Danish oil or Linseed Oil, which will also nourish and protect wooden beams.

 Once you’re done, stand back and marvel at the exposed skeleton of your home and the bags of character it now has!